 The Facebook algorithm is the system the social media network uses to identify, rank, and display content in various feeds.

-It’s the series of processes and data points that determine how Facebook distributes content across all surfaces, including Facebook’s:
+It’s the series of processes and ranking signals that determine how content is distributed across Facebook’s surfaces, including:

 - Feed